Why Choose Chastity?

 The body is meant not for fornication but for the Lord, and the Lord for the body, and God raised the Lord and will also raise us by his power.
 Do you not know that your bodies are members of Christ?
 (1 Co 6:13)

-"Fornication" sounds like such a stale archaic word that our generation doesn't even know what it means.
-It sounds outdated.
+"Fornication" sounds like such a stale archaic outdated word.
+Our generation doesn't even know what it means.
 But this is the genius of mass marketing.
 Sex sells...
 Sex sells clothes, it sells movies, it sells magazines, it sells everything.
 Our present attitude towards sex is the result of mass marketing.
 Our generation believes they are thinking for themselves when having sex before marriage.
-But they are the product of mass media.
+But they are the product of Madison Avenue.

 - Marriage is a sacrament, and as such there is grace that flows from it.
 There is power in the covenant of marriage that provides bonding power, which is not there when two people live together.

 - Marriage is a commitment.
 It sends a completely different message to a woman (and a man) about the reason they are together and what is important.
 Living together says "I'm here for you for the good times, but I have no commitment beyond that.
-Sickness, or poverty, or ill health are completely appropriate reasons for abandoning you."
+Sickness, or poverty, or ill health, or transient problems are completely appropriate reasons for abandoning you."
 That is a terrible message to send to a woman.

 - Living together is about convenience.
 Marriage is about commitment.

 Living together doesn't give you the information you need about the other person.
-However, I'd say if your boyfriend or girlfriend wants to live together before marriage "run!"
+If your boyfriend or girlfriend wants to live together before marriage "run!"
 Marriages that began as pre marriage live-ins have a much higher rate of divorce.
 Look for someone who wants to wait for marriage.
 Then get to know them well by spending time with them, and by praying with them.